Smelling fuel on a boat can be a serious issue very quickly. Knowing what to do and what your options are is extremely important!

 That’s it in a nutshell!
 That is removing the tank!
 Then installing the new tank will be another chore.
 It is a lot simpler to install the new tank.
 There are a few pointers back in our article about foaming in a boat fuel tank, for installing the tank and how to secure it.
 Then just put everything you removed, back into place!

 Hopefully this gives you some more insight into what you are about to embark on if your boat smells like fuel!
-I’d like to invite you to tell us about your fuel tank replacement.
-If you’ve ever had to replace a tank.
-Down in the comment section below, or if you have any questions or would like our opinion, ask away!

 You can also check us out on YouTube at Born Again Boating.
 Where we create weekly videos about all kinds of boating and service tutorials!